Wednesday, 8 January 2025

 The AI Act is not just a European affair; it has global implications.
 Given the Act’s wide-reaching effects, non-EU-based AI providers, including industry giants, must comply with these regulations within the EU’s jurisdiction.
 This aspect of the legislation underscores the EU’s influence in shaping global tech policy, ensuring that advancements in AI are matched with advancements in ethical standards and accountability.

-As we stand on the brink of a new era in AI, the EU’s AI Act offers a blueprint for balancing the promise of technology with the of individual rights and societal values.
-It is a bold step towards a future where innovation and ethics go hand in hand, setting a precedent for the rest of the world to follow.
+As we stand on the brink of a new era in AI, the EU’s AI Act offers a blueprint for balancing the promise of technology with the protection of individual rights and societal values.
+It is a bold step towards a future where innovation and ethics go hand in hand, setting a precedent for the to follow.

 Hot this week